SylphAI-Inc/AdalFlow/docs/source/contributor/contribute_to_code.rst

 3. **Install Dependencies:**

+    The ``./lightrag/pyproject.toml`` controls the dependencies for the ``LightRAG`` package.
     Use Poetry to install the dependencies and set up the virtual environment:

    .. code-block:: bash
+        cd lightrag
         poetry install
         poetry shell

 Codebase Structure
 ^^^^^^^^^^^^^^^^^^^
 It is recommended to check our `LightRAG codebase structure <https://lightrag.sylph.ai/developer_notes/index.html>`_ and current `API references <https://lightrag.sylph.ai/apis/index.html>`_ to familiarize yourself with the directories and paths before contributing.

 Code Examples
 ^^^^^^^^^^^^^^^^^^^